realworldocaml/book/en/variants.md

 As we saw with the definition of `is_positive`, a match statement can lead to the inference of an upper bound on a variant type, limiting the possible tags to those that can be handled by the match.
-If we add a catch-all case to our match statement, we end up with a function with a lower bound.
+If we add a catch-all case to our match statement, we end up with a type with a lower bound.

 ```frag